ber532k/mkpdf/docs.md

 invoked without any file or directory name as input, it will default to using the current working directory.
 This directory must contain a file named `toc.conf`, which is used to point to other files and may optionally contain metadata blocks.
-Filenames are specified relative to the directory `toc.conf` is located in and must not contain whitespace.
+Filenames are specified relative to the directory where `toc.conf` is located in and must not contain whitespace.
 Comments can be included by prefixing lines or parts of lines with `#`.
 An example `toc.conf` could look like this:

 ```
 ---